Resources for Practicing Self-Care Right Now

 Let’s start with the basics:

-- 1 hour of exercise a week is related to lower levels of mood, anxiety, and substance use disorders.
+- Frequent exercise (even a few minutes a day) is related to lower levels of poor mood, anxiety, and substance-use disorders.

 - 1/3 of people who improved diet and nutrition found full relief from depression.